Alokoct21/Javascript-mini-projects/QR code genrator/readme.md

-# Welcome 🖐 to the Age Calculator
+# Welcome 🖐 to the QR Code Generator
 It is a simple Javascript project which Generate the QR code Text or URL

 ## Default view